Acumen Presents: Dan Ariely on Changing Customer Behavior

 Many innovations deployed to solve social problems never reach their full potential.
 Sometimes they fail because people resist changing their behavior even when they know they should do things like stop smoking, show up to a job training course, start using solar power, take a daily pill, or wash their hands.
 Knowledge alone won’t cause them to make the switch.
 There are other motivations, other drivers, and other factors about how their environments are set up that need to be accounted for and potentially redesigned.

-By drilling down to specific behaviors that your customers need to perform to use your product or service in the intended way, you’ll uncover new opportunities to redesign elements of the experience or motivate people to take required steps.
+By drilling down to specific behaviors that your customers need to perform to use your product or service in an intended way, you’ll uncover new opportunities to redesign elements of the experience or motivate people to take the required steps.

 In addition to video tutorials from Dan, you'll also gain access to 4 Behavior Change Design Guides (totaling over 90 pages) that will include step-by-step exercises to apply these principles to your product, along with examples from other social enterprises.
 Once you start seeing these principles in everyday life, you won’t be able to resist redesigning elements of your own life and business to help you and the people around you.